jrsmith3/jrsmith3.github.io/content/DRAFT.md

 The popup was annoying, but the annoyance wasn't a dealbreaker.
 The real issue was: how do I know that the server to which I'm connecting is actually Marty's server?
 Trying to address this issue led me to the more general question of: is there a framework outside the traditional certificate authority (CA) model in which this process is more automated and less error prone?
+Ultimately, I think the most important issue raised by this exercise was: how do we facilitate semi-anonymity while enjoying the encryption and verification benefits of SSL/TLS?

 Background: How do I know my information is going to who I think its going to on the interweb?